ABG Mix – The Classic Terrarium Substrate (+ Recipe)

 So, if you’re making this mix yourself, it’s important to get the right kinds of ingredients to get the ideal consistency.

-1. Milled Sphagnum Moss
+1. Sphagnum Moss

 Of course sphagnum moss features in this list; it’s a true terrarium staple.